 I doubt that whoever the mercenary producer was who came up with the idea of returning Tim Allen to duty as Lord Christmas had counted on the director Michael Lembeck being as genuinely well-meaning as he is.
 Watching him mull over deleted scenes in the film’s DVD commentary, talking about “flow” and “pacing” in Santa Clause 2, is the DVD commentary equivalent of watching cookies bake.
 Lembeck had only made television comedies at the time and no one told him that this film, his theatrical directorial debut, was supposed to be a quaint moneymaker.
 He went at it like he believed in it, and it's that belief that makes it as good as it is.
 The best compliment I can think to give it is that I would like the movie more with all those scenes in it.

 They could not have negatively affected the film's mood, which is already stitched together from random feelings.
-Whatever the plot establishes as a reason for Scott Calvin (Allen) to lose his ability to be Santa (“the de-Santification process has begun!”) and be forced to find a Mrs. Clause before Christmas, it only matters at the beginning, when the film needs a reason for him to leave the North Pole.
-The script is so forgetful that his son, Charlie (Eric Lloyd, the same kid from the first film), being on the “naughty” list is never brought up again after Scott leaves the North Pole to visit him, not even to get on the “nice” list at the end in an aside, with a little animated twinkle.
+Whatever the plot establishes as a reason for Scott Calvin (Allen) to lose his ability to be Santa (“the de-Santification process has begun!”) and be forced to find a Mrs. Claus before Christmas, it only matters at the beginning, when the film needs a reason for him to leave the North Pole.
+The script is so forgetful that his son, Charlie (Eric Lloyd, the same kid from the first film, regardless of whether his acting talent increased), being on the “naughty” list is never brought up again after Scott leaves the North Pole to visit him, not even to get on the “nice” list at the end in an aside, with a little animated twinkle.
 The machine of the film, made by a director who was as ruthlessly concerned with pacing as Michael Curtiz, completely takes over.
 It doesn’t remember what motivated the plot any more than the audience does.

 By contrast, Scott’s relationship with Carol Newman (Elizabeth Mitchell) starts off chilly.
 One of the film’s plot flaws is that Scott wanting to challenge himself in the dating department is an ill-advised strategy for saving Christmas – the “Mrs. Clause,” as it’s called in the Santa contract, never clarifies that Scott has to fall in love.
-This one ambiguous criterion would have saved a lot of the film’s believability, yet it only says that he has to get "married."
+This one ambiguous criterion would have saved a lot of the film’s believability because it only says that he has to get "married."
 A shotgun Vegas wedding to Shannon’s Santa admirer, while not personally ideal, might have been worth considering to save Christmas for the sake of the world.
-Instead, Scott self-imposes the idea of finding his true love and goes to work on the toughest nut he can crack with one of the hottest pickup lines in film history (“No, no I-I just wh-uh um won I wondered i-if um … i-if you would uh if um if if if do you do you want to go get some noodles?
+Instead, Scott self-imposes the idea of finding his true love in the absence of the script's acknowledgment of its necessity and goes to work on the toughest nut he can crack with one of the hottest pickup lines in film history (“No, no I-I just wh-uh um won I wondered i-if um … i-if you would uh if um if if if do you do you want to go get some noodles?
 Or pie?”).

 Elizabeth Mitchell can make an awkward date seem like magic, in the way that Christmas can make an itchy sweater seem like a blessing.
 She provides the vital spirit that saves the film, as any holiday is saved – by believing in it.
 Tim Allen’s comedy is basically a comedy of asides.
 It’s about his snarky commentary on whatever “else” is going on.
 Mitchell innocently provides the material for Allen to riff on, and responds to him in a way similar to the way most people do when they realize something they hadn’t thought of before ("That's what I was going to say – that it should be snowing!").
 She lets him go off without shaking him down.
 She’s never annoyed with him, which in a larger sense means that she’s never annoyed to be in Santa Clause 2.